CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/README.md

 https://github.com/CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/blob/master/EncryptionFormat.md

 #### Jonathan
-Worked on the ability to share files via a link, removed server.ts, also researched the decryption process.
+Worked on the ability to encrypt and decrypt a file as well as further researched the decryption process.

-- once a file is uploaded the URL generated will be able to be shared to another system.
+- A .md has been created (https://github.com/CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/blob/master/DecryptionFormat.md) discussing the methods and the benefits of the decryption we have chosen to use.

 ### Status